clewisdavis/The-Joy-of-React/course-notes.md

 }
 ```

-- you can't put an `if` statement in teh middle of a function call liek this.
+- you can't put an `if` statement in teh middle of a function call like this.
 Here is a more simple example:

 ```JAVASCRIPT
 console.log(